Cancel anytime

 Growth Trajectory

-Growth depends on the demand for tax-advantaged income and the fund's ability to generate competitive after-tax returns.
-There have been no significant strategy changes recently.
+HTAX's growth depends on investor demand for tax-advantaged income, interest rate environments, and the fund's ability to generate competitive after-tax returns.
+Changes in municipal bond strategies might be implemented.

 Moat and Competitive Advantages